Military Ethos, the Realities of Life, and Sexual Misconduct at Canadian Military Colleges

 The fact that staff did nothing to discourage this and no doubt considered it part of simple male bonding rituals, is troubling.
 Whatever residue might have been left of good moral upbringing amongst us, was soon put aside thanks to the persuasive, morally relative arguments of our more outspoken peers who oft opined that “who cares what you do as long as nobody gets hurt.”
 It reflected what the world has come to expect.
 “Traditional standards of sexual morality, which were based on the assumption that there is a rationally discernible order by which we can judge our sexual desires to be properly or improperly directed, have been overthrown by the assertion, repeated until it has come to be widely accepted, that nothing but our feelings count when it comes to sex.”[xi]
 Some of us–perhaps many–translated this to mean getting away with as much as possible with the opposite sex (i.e., in those days civilian girls, so watch out all you girls from Victoria, Kingston, and Montreal!).
 It was, quite simply, very strong peer pressure to accede to this negative influence on our schemas.

 Even over fifty years later, I cannot say that these discussions and locker room tales of conquest contributed to my becoming a better officer or person overall.
-In fact, I attribute this peer pressure to creating a false motivation in my brain that I had to strive for more sexual conquests or “notches on my belt,” if you will, to be considered a successful military officer.
+In fact, I attribute this peer pressure to creating a false motivation in my brain that I had to strive for more sexual conquests or “notches on my belt,” if you will, in order to be considered a successful military officer.

 Does this attitude still exist in the colleges?
 From the Deschamps Report and the findings of Justice Arbour, it looks like it does, although much has been done in terms of educating cadets about sexual misconduct and its consequences.[xii]
 Should more drastic action be taken that could restrict the freedom of cadets?
 For example, would such things as blocking pornographic web sites on all computers, smartphones, and tablets on college grounds help to discourage sexual misconduct?